travis-ci/docs-travis-ci-com/user/config-imports.md

 ## Private repositories

-Before sharing configurations **from** a private repository you need to toggle the *Allow importing config files from this repository.* setting in *More options* > *Settings* > *Config Import*.
+Before sharing configurations **from** a private repository you need to toggle the *Allow importing config files from this repository* setting in *More options* > *Settings* > *Config Import*.
 Only repositories owned by the same organisation will be able to access configuration snippets from private repositories.